dspringuel-va/blog-posts/devops-handbook/README.md

 *Why*

-Continously creating telemetry as part of daily work makes sure that everything that is going to production is monitored.
+Continuously creating telemetry as part of daily work makes sure that everything that is going to production is monitored.
 Thus, we can maintain a high level of quality.

 #### Find and fill any telemetry gaps
 *What*

-When the telemetry infrastructe is effectively in place, we can use telemetry to monitor as much parts of the system as possible.
+When the telemetry infrastructure is effectively in place, we can use telemetry to monitor as many parts of the system as possible.
 Example levels are

-Business level: number of sales transaction, user signups, etc.
+Business level: number of sales transactions, user signups, etc.

 Application level: transaction times, user response times, application faults, etc

-Infrastructure level (databases, OS, network, etc): web server traffic, CPU, memory and disk usage, etc .
+Infrastructure level (databases, OS, network, etc): web server traffic, CPU, memory and disk usage, etc.

 Client software level: application errors, API response times, etc.